 Physical capital- These are your assets: home, belongings, securities, employment.
-Anything tangible, such as physical health, diet, exercise, recreational activities and/or hobbies.
+Anything tangible, such as physical health, diet, exercise, recreational activities, and hobbies.

-Human capital- Your personal skills and resources which aide you in becoming the person you desire to aspire to.
+Human capital- Your skills and resources, which aide you in becoming the person you desire to aspire to.

 Cultural capital-Your values, beliefs, and attitudes which connect you to your human relationships and community

-Social Capital- the amount of resources you have based upon social interactions with relationships and your recovery community
+Social Capital- the number of resources you have based upon social interactions with relationships and your recovery community

 Recovery capital is different for everyone and continuously changes at any given time.

 Your recovery capital offers you insight as to what areas of your recovery could use some attention and focus.

 Next time you are with your recovery coach or peers in the sober living home, you reside in to discuss your recovery capital scale.
 Once you know your scale, you can begin to work on the areas you know need improvement.